5 Steps to Sound Succession Planning

 - Build a strong strategic plan to enhance ultimate value, build current profitability and have an early foray into a enjoyable lifestyle change (e.g. only work 4 days a week perhaps)

-- Consider a strong team of advisers: lawyers, accountants, financial planners, insurance brokers, and a solid business development coach.
+- Consider a strong team of advisers: lawyers, accountants, financial planners, insurance brokers, and a solid business development coach that specializes in coaching for entrepreneurs.
 This is to cover all the legal, financial, tax, insurance and business development matters.

 - Implement the plan, as obvious as this seems, it is critically important that the succession plan be managed whilst the owner continues to work in the business.